 Phishing is the act of sending fraudulent communications that appear to be from reliable sources to trick victims into sharing information or downloading malware.
 This tactic often relies on emotions and plays to a sense of urgency or fear.
 Criminals use this approach to access systems and personal data or to enact financial fraud.
 Types of phishing include attacks that target individuals rather than groups (spear phishing) and attempts to coerce information through voice communications on the phone (voice phishing or vishing).

 Criminals use ransomware to extort organizations by encrypting and holding their data hostage until a ransom is paid.
 Ransom costs vary based on the ransomware-type and the criminals using it.
 The FBI’s 2019 Internet Crime Report notes that the FBI received over 2000 ransomware-identified complaints with adjusted losses of more than $8.9 million.
 Impacted organizations risk the permanent loss of data that can make it hard for the business to operate properly.
-This October, the US Cybersecurity and Infrastructure Security Agency issued a warning related to ransomware stating that “there is an imminent and increased cybercrime threat to U.S. hospitals and healthcare providers.”
+In October 2020, the US Cybersecurity and Infrastructure Security Agency issued a warning related to ransomware stating that “there is an imminent and increased cybercrime threat to U.S. hospitals and healthcare providers.”

 Remote workers often rely on mobile devices for communication needs.
 This opens another channel for criminals to harm organizations.
 Malicious and spoofed company applications, the removal of operating system restrictions and the use of public Wi-Fi can all increase exposure to attack.